liewteh/challenge-london-mini-guide/challenge-hotel-server/README.md

 - email address is not valid (hint: use a library to do this - [search here](https://www.npmjs.com/))
 - checkoutDate is not after checkinDate (hint: use the `moment` library to check this)

+# Level 5 (Optional) - make your React app use your new server

+For this level, change your react hotel front-end to use your own back-end API that you have designed here in this challenge.
+Adjust it so that all the functionality works.

 # Spoiler: Correct Routes